Wologman/Python_Notes/0_Learning List.md

 - Master OOP concepts so I can use them on new projects & also be more comfortable with Pytorch

 - Setup a template workspace for python development.
 And remember how to use the ipython window, examine variables etc.   I should probably do a refresher VSCode course.

+- Build up a base of consistant code for my most common problems

+- Finish writing up or learning the other topics in the file list